 Would the sequence given in exercise 18 be ambiguous, given the rules of interpretation above (and overlooking the parentheses, of course)?
-By "ambiguous" here I mean is it possible, given a constant interpretation of $\mathbf{p}$ and $\mathbf{q}$ , for the string as a whole to denote both $\mathbf{T}$ and $\mathbf{F}$ ?
-(This corresponds to the English example "Visiting relatives can be boring" which can be simultaneously true and false even while the meanings of the words stay constant.)
+By "ambiguous" here I mean is it possible for the string to denote both T and F in a given situation18?
 Justify your answer.

-Twe'll turn now to developing more tools for describing the syntax of languages.
+222We'll turn now to developing more tools for describing the syntax of languages.
 Before we do that, though, let's again look ahead to glimpse the relevance of what we have just seen for the analysis of natural languages.
 The example of PL shows us that the nature of a derivation can change from system to system.
 Though every line of a derivation in PL has to be justified by a rule and what came before, this justification can involve any previous line, rather than just the immediately preceding line as in the MIU system.
-Furthermore, by fixing the interpretation of the "atoms" $\mathbf{p}$ , $\mathbf{q}$ , and $\mathbf{r}$ , we fix the interpretation of all sentences recognized by the system.
-Notice that, even though there are infinitely many well formed sentences in PL, once you find out the truth values of the atomic sentences you can determine the truth value of any of the sentences.
+Furthermore, by fixing the interpretation of the "atoms" p, q, and r, we fix the interpretation of all sentences recognized by the system.
+Notice that, even though there are infinitely many well-formed sentences in PL, once you find out the truth values of the atomic sentences you can determine the truth value of any of the sentences.
 This is analogous to natural languages like English, in that once you know the rules of the language and learn the meanings of the words, you can compute the meaning of any sentence.
 The situation in natural languages is surely more complicated, since the languages are more complex and the relevant sense of the notion of "meaning" is perhaps not so clear.
 But we can now see to a first approximation how it is possible for people to understand sentences they have never heard before.
 Once you know the meaning of the words, you can use the rules of the language to compute the meaning of any sentence in that language.
 This is one very strong reason to believe that when people acquire languages (and I'm thinking here of first languages) what they acquire is a rule system.
 We will return to this issue at some length later on.